 Two unforgettable days!

-It’s a pity that in Italy occasions like these are increasingly rare and for this reason even stronger.
-So a “praise” to those who, like Michele, Nico, and all the promoters of the evening, strong of their shared passion, spend energy and time to finalize unforgettable evenings like this!
+So we must applaud those who, like Michele, Nico and all the organizers of the evening, united by a strong passion for the guitar, spend energy and time to organize unforgettable evenings like this!

 The following day a beautiful sunny Sunday welcomed us.
 The students waiting for Franco were enjoying the unexpected warmth of March when you’re already imagining the beautiful season coming and maybe, they were also wondering how the workshop that was about to begin would go.

 Franco, instead of performing in a second concert, which perhaps would not have added much to that of the night before but above all, would not have had any practical effect on the educational journey of each participant, preferred to invite them to play a piece of their choice, anything, even just a part, encouraging a bit ‘all.

 After an initial moment of embarrassment, little by little, the air melted and everyone felt at ease with each other and with Franco.
 It came out of the desire to share experiences on the guitar with everyone.
 So everyone received attention and advice.
 It was nice.

 Then there was also me and Margot…. but that’s another story 🙂